Osteoarthritis

 Joint Health Program

 If you have osteoarthritis of the knee or hip and want to avoid or postpone surgery, you may benefit from our Joint Health Program.
-You will work with a physical therapist with extensive training in hip and knee osteoarthritis as well as nutrition, weight management, sleep quality, cognitive behavioral strategies, and drug-free pain management.
+You will work with a physical therapist with extensive training in hip, knee, shoulder, and thumb osteoarthritis as well as nutrition, weight management, sleep quality, cognitive behavioral strategies, and drug-free pain management.
 They will design a personalized treatment plan and communicate regularly with your orthopaedic specialist or primary care provider.

 Best Orthopaedic Hospital in North Carolina